Abd al-Latif al-Baghdadi: Archeology

 While discussing the profession of treasure hunting, he notes that poorer treasure hunters were often sponsored by rich businessmen to go on archeological expeditions.
 In some cases, an expedition could turn out to be fraudulent, with the treasure hunter disappearing with large amounts of money extracted from sponsors.

 Egyptology

 His manuscript was one of the earliest works on Egyptology.
-It contains a vivid description of a famine caused by the Nile failing to overflow its banks (which occurred during the author's residence in Egypt).
+It contains a vivid description of a famine which occurred during the author's residence in Egypt.
+The famine was caused by the Nile failing to overflow its banks and according to ‘Abd al-Latif's detailed account, the food situation became so dire that many people turned to cannibalism.
 He also wrote detailed descriptions on ancient Egyptian monuments.

 Autopsy

 Al-Baghdādī wrote that during the famine in Egypt in 597 AH (1200 AD), he had the opportunity to observe and examine a large number of skeletons, through which he came to the view that Galen was incorrect regarding the formation of the bones of the lower jaw [mandible], coccyx and sacrum.

 Translation

 Al-Baghdādī's Arabic manuscript was discovered in 1665 by the English orientalist Edward Pococke and is preserved in the Bodleian Library.
 Pococke published the Arabic manuscript in the 1680s.
 His son, Edward Pococke the Younger, translated the work into Latin, although he was only able to publish less than half of his work.
 Thomas Hunt attempted to publish Pococke's complete translation in 1746, although his attempt was unsuccessful.
 Pococke's complete Latin translation was eventually published by Joseph White of Oxford in 1800.
 The work was then translated into French, with valuable notes, by Silvestre de Sacy in 1810.